douglasfelc/TechTest/README.md

 ### Dockerfile

-* Image base: node:20.16-alpine3.19
+* Image base: node:20.16-alpine3.19 \
 This image was chosen because it is the most current LTS (long-term support) version, and uses Alpine Linux, a lightweight and high-performance version.

 The steps will be:

 * Define the WORKDIR
 * Copy package*.json to the container
-* Install the dependencies,
+* Install the dependencies
 * Copy the remaining files
 * Run the build (when it is a production Dockerfile)
 * Expose a port